 With CFDs what is traded is the number of units that a financial instrument’s price rises or falls during the period of the contract – it is essentially a bet on the future movement in prices of the instrument.
 A CFD is a leveraged product where the investor only pays a small percentage of the full price of the underlying instrument when staking their position.
 The investor, however, is liable for both positive and negative rates of return depending on how the price moves.
 This means that when the returns are positive their gains are magnified but, conversely, so are the losses.
 Investors in CFDs are required to pay the ‘spread’ which refers to the difference between the buy and sell price of the underlying instrument.
 Investors are also required to pay the broker a holding costs for any positions they are trading which can also be positive or negative depending on price movements.
 CFDs do not have a set expiry date (unlike options or futures contracts) and can be rolled over indefinitely by the investor.

-An equity swap is a derivative contract that involves two parties that exchange cashflows during a regular period where at least one of the cash flows is based on the performance of a stock or index.
+Aswap or equity swap is a derivative contract that involves two parties that exchange cashflows during a regular period where at least one of the cash flows is based on the performance of for example a stock or index.
 In this case one of the parties pays the other the returns on the performance of a stock (or designated basket of stocks) or equity index while the other pays a return based on a fixed or floating interest rate (or another stock or index).
 While equity swaps can be of varied types, at least one cash flow has to be based on the performance of a stock or index.
 These cash flows are exchanged at the end of the contract period, or periodically within the contract, based on its terms.